mms112/ExpandWorldPrefabs/README.md

 - drops (P): If true, the object drops are spawned.
   - These include creature drops, destructible drops and structure materials.
   - Not supported for type `destroy`.
+- exec (P): Runs parameters with side effects.
+  - Mostly useful for saving custom data with the `save` function.
 - owner (P): Changes the object owner (number).
   - Only works when using `injectData`.
   - Number 0 removes the owner, but the server will reassign it after a few seconds.